-Located at the foot of Troodos Mountains, Lefkara is a traditional village of Larnaca district.
-Separated administratively in "Pano" (Higher) Lefkara and "Kato" (Lower) Lefkara, it is consisted by two separate and autonomous municipalities.
+Located at the base of the Troodos Mountains, Lefkara is a traditional village situated in the Larnaca district.
+The village is divided administratively into "Pano" (Higher) Lefkara and "Kato" (Lower) Lefkara, forming two separate and autonomous municipalities.

-The most prevalent theory regarding the name of the village, is that "Lefkara" derives from the Greek words "λευκά" ("lefka" which means white) and "όρη" ("ori" for mountains or hills), since the white limestone is a characteristic of the surrounding area.
+The prevailing theory regarding the origin of the village's name suggests that "Lefkara" is derived from the Greek words "λευκά" ("lefka," meaning white) and "όρη" ("ori," referring to mountains or hills), owing to the characteristic white limestone found in the surrounding area.

-Lefkara is internationally acclaimed for its lace embroidery handicrafts, "Lefkaritika".
-It is worth mentioning that the subject artifact has been included in the Representative List of Intangible Cultural Heritage of Humanity of UNESCO.
-Even today, walking around the village’s cobblestoned streets, someone can find women sitting outside creating this distinctive and detailed work of art.
+Lefkara has garnered international acclaim for its lace embroidery handicrafts, known as "Lefkaritika," which have been inscribed in UNESCO's Representative List of Intangible Cultural Heritage of Humanity.
+Even today, as visitors wander the village's cobblestoned streets, they can observe women sitting outside, skillfully creating this unique and intricate form of art.

-In the heart of the village is located the Church of Holy Cross, a large chapel of the 14th century.
-Apart from that, Lefkara also counts numerous little chapels, including the byzantine chapel of Archangel Michael, which is decorated with frescoes dating back to the 12th Century.
+At the heart of the village stands the Church of the Holy Cross, a sizable chapel dating back to the 14th century.
+Additionally, Lefkara boasts numerous small chapels, including the Byzantine chapel of Archangel Michael, adorned with frescoes that date back to the 12th century.

-The scenic view of the village and the nature of the nearby area can be particularly enjoyed walking through the Natural Trails.
-There are two trails in the area, one between Lefkara and Kato Drys – a neighboring village - and another trail between Lefkara and the Church of Metamorfosis tou Sotiros (Transfiguration of the Saviour Church) – a small church built in the 14th century and located at the top of the mountain called "Sotira" ("the Saviour").
+Visitors can immerse themselves in the picturesque scenery of the village and its surrounding natural beauty by exploring the Natural Trails.
+The area offers two such trails, one leading from Lefkara to Kato Drys, a neighboring village, and the other leading from Lefkara to the Church of Metamorfosis tou Sotiros (Transfiguration of the Saviour Church), a small church constructed in the 14th century and perched atop the mountain called "Sotira" ("the Saviour").